 12-2 Maintenance Procedures

-Changes to S-100 are coordinated by the "Transfer Standard Maintenance and Application Development Working Group" (TSMAD) of the IHO and shall be made available via the IHO web site.
-Organizations that wish to make changes to S-100, must address their comments to the International Hydrographic Bureau.
+Change proposals for S-100 are coordinated by S-100WG and shall be made available via the IHO web site.
+Organizations that wish to make changes to S-100 must address their change proposals to the International Hydrographic Bureau.